May 28, 2020 Mike Midgley

 What Are Your Wins and Learning Experiences?

-I’d love your comments below.
-How many times have you taken an opportunity on that you thought was a tennis ball, and it turned into a bowling ball?
+I’d love to hear from you.
+How many times have you taken on an opportunity that started as a tennis ball but turned into a bowling ball?
+Perhaps it became a loss-maker or caused reputation damage.